hojelse/radio-modem/README.md

 - Get podcast episode descriptions (can't find in api)
 - Make 'more' button work
 - Creating a new html file for each episode
+- Visual indication about how long the audio preview is